Fire Safety Preparedness

 Fireplaces and chimneys are more than just works of masonry: they are a part of your home's heating system, which must effectively exhaust fumes from your fireplace, furnace, and water heater.
 Learn more about fireplace and chimney problems, tips, and prevention here.

-Learn how to begin cleaning up and recovering after a home fire.
-The American Red Cross has 4 steps to take immediately after a home fire and more information available on their website.
+Learn how to begin cleaning up and recovering from a home fire.
+The American Red Cross has 4 steps to take immediately after a home fire.

 The American Red Cross also has information on taking the appropriate steps to stay safe in their Checking Your Home after a Fire guide.
 You can also find out tips and information on cleaning up after a fire.

 Important steps for your safe and speedy recovery, check out the American Red Cross' Picking Up the Pieces After a Fire resource guide.
-You can also find information on starting the process of recovering your family's physical, emotional and financial well being by checking out their Disaster Recovery Guide.
+You can also find information on starting the process of recovering your family's physical, emotional and financial wellbeing by checking out their Emotional Recovery Guide as well as their Disasters and Financial Planning Guide.

 Even a small fire within a home can result in extensive damage from smoke and the water used to extinguish the fire.
-Learn more about fire/smoke damage restoration and repair here.
+Learn more about fire/smoke damage restoration and repair.

 Home Heating Fires